|Home | Blog Index | Blog Archives | Christianity & Faith Essays

-July 26: A couple of days after arriving home from a trip to Pennsylvania, I turned right around and headed back east to chase a two-day severe weather event.
+July 26: A couple of days after arriving home from a trip to Pennsylvania, I turned right around and headed back east to observe storms a two-day severe weather event.
 Saturday's target was more or less in my backyard along I-70 and I-64 in south-central Illinois.
 This target didn't pan out, with storms going outflow dominant quickly.
 I headed on east intending to shoot the storms (now a squall line) in Louisville.
 The line caught me at Evansville however, and there would be no getting ahead of it again with the torrential downpours in the cores.
 I made it to the towers on Floyds Knobs in New Albany, Indiana (across the river from Louisville) just in time for the squall line's stratiform precip area, grabbing a couple of shots of lightning through the windshield (with one small channel connecting to one tower):

 July 27: The main event of the system was to be in eastern Ohio/Kentucky into West Virginia on Sunday the 27th.
 I spent the night at a hotel in Louisville, and was back on the road east in the morning.
 I played around with a few of the early storms between Louisville and Lexington, which didn't amount to much.
 Rain and cloud cover from these early storms was complicating the expedition target.
-Finally, I decided to play the area of clearing to the north along the Ohio River rather than chase the strengthening supercells down south into Tennessee.
+Finally, I decided to play the area of clearing to the north along the Ohio River rather than cover the strengthening supercells down south into Tennessee.
 I expected a second round of supercells to fire by late evening, and that finally happened.

 I jumped on the first storm in Cynthiana, Kentucky (south of Cincinnati) and stayed just ahead of it for the next hour or so.
 I finally let it approach near Ewing, northeast of Lexington.
 The base looked healthy, with a wall cloud developing at several intervals:

-I moved down to Hill Top, where the storm exhibited great structure - the best I'd seen in this region, even counting the 16 years I had lived in West Virginia and chased around the area.
+I moved down to Hill Top, where the storm exhibited great structure - the best I'd seen in this region, even counting the 16 years I had lived in West Virginia and observed storms around the area.